home-sweet-gnome/dash-to-panel/README.md

 #### Thanks to the following people for contributing via pull requests:

 - @franglais125 for launching apps by number (w/ overlay), bug fixes, and issue support
-- @LinxGem33 for artwork, logos, screenshots and design effort
+- @LinxGem33 and @sbarrett322 for artwork, logos, screenshots and design effort
 - @dziku1337 for peek mode in window previews
 - @robrobinbin for configuring appMenu on/off in the panel
 - @MartinPL for toggling favorites on/off in panel